ostdotcom/ost-sdk-ruby/README.md

 ost_sdk = OSTSdk::Saas::Services.new({api_key: <api_key>, api_secret: <api_secret>, api_base_url: <api_base_url>, config: {timeout: <timeout_in_seconds>}})
 ```

+## SDK Modules

+If a user's private key is lost, they could lose access
+to their tokens.
+To tackle this risk, OST promotes a
+mobile-first approach and provides mobile (client) and server SDKs.

+* The server SDKs enable you to register users with KIT.
+* The client SDKs provide the additional support required for
+the ownership and management of Brand Tokens by users so
+that they can create keys and control their tokens.

 ### Users Module

-Given that Brand Tokens are valuable to users, if their private keys are compromised it could
-result in the user being unable to access their tokens.
-To tackle this OST promotes a mobile-first
-approach and provides mobile(client) and server SDKs.

-* The server SDKs enable you to register users with KIT server.
-* The client SDKs provides the additional support required for the ownership and management of Brand Tokens by end users so that they can
-   create keys and control their tokens.

-To register user with KIT you can use the services provided in user module.
+To register users with KIT, you can use the services provided in the Users module.

-Initialize a Users object to perform user specific actions, like creating users:
+Initialize a Users object to perform user-specific actions, like creating users:
-``

 ```ruby
 users_service = ost_sdk.services.users
 ```

-Create a new user:
+Create a User with KIT:

 ```ruby
 create_params = {}
 response = users_service.create(create_params)
 ```

-Get an existing user:
+Get User Detail:

 ```ruby
 get_params = {}